open-ephys/next-gen-system/README.md

 For now, we should try to build a working proof-of-principle prototype that we can use as starting point to develop proper standards.

-## FMC Daughter Card TODOs

-- [ ] The PDS1-S12-S5-S DC-DC converter's operating frequency (100-300 kHz)
-  resides right in the minimum range of the TPS993\*'s PSRR spectrum.
-Bummer.
-  Consider using LDO regulator with better rejection in this range  or choosing isolated DC-DC converter with a different switching frequency since this can absolutely affect the effective resolution of the RHD chips.
-- [ ] The two LVDS to single-ended receivers (ADN4664) attached to the FMC interface are probably not necessary because those lines might be able to be natively single ended.
-Not sure.
-- [ ] A couple of the LVDS --> Single converters on the FPGA side have inverted inputs on the LVDS side
-- [ ] TI's ISO7641 has better electrical characteristics in almost every
-  single way compared to the ADUM3440 and is cheaper.
-Has the same pinout, footprint, and package, so we can just switch it.
-- [ ] Does the FPGA provide on-board termination for LVDS.
-Seems likely that it does and we don't need external 100 Ohm resistors next to the FMC connector which is pretty far from the FPGA anyway.
-- [ ] The power jacks seem unnessesary since we will have 12V (and maybe 5V?)
-  from the dev board.
-I guess we can keep them as backup (jumper selectable), but our main power should be coming from the dev board.